pattobrien/sidecar/packages/sidecar/README.md

 ### RuleCode
 - A RuleCode is the ID of every unique Sidecar Rule
-- The ID of a RuleCode (e.g. 'avoid_string_literals') should be in snake_case format and should match the file name (snake_case) and the class name (PascalCase)
+- The ID of a RuleCode (e.g. 'avoid_string_literals') should be in snake_case format and should match the class name (in PascalCase)
 - The Package ID of a RuleCode should be identical to the package name
 - A URL can be added to the LintCode, which would then appear as a hyperlink in an IDE's lint window

 ### Rule Packages

-- Sidecar rule packages can contain 1+ rules
+- Sidecar rule packages can contain 1 or more rules
 - For a given package 'intl_lints', all rules must be accessible from the file ```lib/intl_lints.dart``` (either directly or via exports)
 - pubspec.yaml should also declare any rules